PerchCMS/Solutions/integrations/how-to-create-video-playlist-descriptions.md

 		$(this).append(videoLinks[i]);
 	});

 Init video player (feel free to substitute your own.
-If yours doesn't have an onChange event, listen for a click on each playlist item instead).
+If yours doesn't have an onChange event, listen for a click event on each playlist item instead).

 onChange: Wait until the player has updated the current video, then get the index of the current video and show its corresponding video description.
 Hide the other descriptions.